Gas Furnace Service in Seattle, WA

-Winter weather in Seattle is cold and wet and at times like this.
-Seattle residents rely on their heating system to feel comfortable wherever they are in their homes.
-It is more than annoying to waking up to a cold house because the gas furnace is broken when you expect your furnace is working efficiently.
+Winter weather in the city is cold and wet, and at times like this, residents might find themselves in need of a Seattle gas furnace service or repair to feel comfortable in their home.
+It is more than annoying to waking up to a cold house because the heating system is broken when you expect your furnace is working efficiently.

 Beyond feeling uncomfortable when the weather is frosty, a broken furnace can be risky for your home.
-There is the possibility of water pipes bursting, mold build up and several other problems, which need immediate attention from an expert gas furnace service in Seattle.
+There is the possibility of water pipes bursting, mold build-up, among several other problems which need immediate attention from an expert gas furnace service in Seattle.

 Gas furnaces are very efficient.
 Although the modern versions are more complicated than the old gas furnaces.
 Before calling a gas furnace service in Seattle, there are some things you can do yourself.

 Check if your gas furnace is getting power by looking into your fuse box.
-Also see if there are tripped circuit breakers.
+Also, see if there are tripped circuit breakers.
 See if the power switch is set to “ON.”
 Replace the fuse if it is burnt and blackened.
-Do note that a blown fuse could be a sign that there is a bigger problem that a gas furnace service in Seattle can easily determine.
+Do note that a blown fuse could be a sign that there is a bigger problem than a gas furnace service in Seattle can easily determine.

 2. Inspect air intake and exhaust

 If the power checks out, look outside to ensure there are no things that block the fresh air intake and exhaust of the furnace.
-Newer gas furnaces have their fresh air intakes and exhausts running through the side of the house.
-In some cases, issues with moisture, insects, leaves and grasses can block them.
+Newer gas furnaces have their fresh air intakes and exhaust running through the side of the house.
+In some cases, issues with moisture, insects, leaves, and grasses can block them.

 3. Check the thermostat